indimail/indimail-virtualdomains/.github/README-indimail.md

 ## 1. using environment variable EXTRAQUEUE

-If EXTRAQUEUE environment variable is set to any environment variable, qmail-queue will deposit an extra copy of the email which it receives for putting it in the queue.
-Normally you would set EXTRAQUEUE variable in any of the clients which use qmail-queue. e.g. qmail-smtpd, qmail-inject, sendmail, etc. If you have setup IndiMail as per the official instructions, you can set EXTRAQUEUE for incoming and outgoing mails as given below
+If EXTRAQUEUE environment variable is set to any environment variable, <b>qmail-queue</b> will deposit an extra copy of the email which it receives for putting it in the queue.
+Normally you would set EXTRAQUEUE variable in any of the clients which use <b>qmail-queue</b>. e.g. <b>qmail-smtpd</b>, <b>qmail-inject</b>, sendmail, etc. If you have setup IndiMail as per the official instructions, you can set EXTRAQUEUE for incoming and outgoing mails as given below

 ```
 $ sudo /bin/bash